 Hotch Potch invite you on a tiny tour with a socially distanced twist!

-Discover new fairies and piskies moving into Heartlands this September
+Discover fairies and piskies at Heartlands in Pool

 Our busy world comes to a halt and suddenly we find ourselves slowing down, breathing, noticing the small things, appreciating the birdsong and spiders web.
 Come with us as we lead you on a journey of piskies, tiny creatures and spirits who protect and guard our natural world.

-Download or stream these little people’s stories online and discover their new tiny homes throughout Heartlands as they appear this September, for families and children of all ages to enjoy safely and in their own time.
+Download or stream these little people’s stories online and discover their new tiny homes throughout Heartlands, for families and children of all ages to enjoy safely and in their own time.

-You can also keep up to date and follow the creation of the installations and stories by following our social media channels:
+The Piskie Palace page includes a making of video and you can look further back on the creation of the installations and stories by following our social media channels:

 The Tiny Audio Tour is an intimate experience, where everyone has the time to enjoy the installations and stories at their own pace.
 When enjoying the tour please be patient of others there at the same time (keep at the recommended 2 metres apart from each other).
 Take your time and enjoy, while being mindful of others space.